<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Goals

-• Provide free, round-the-clock entertainment for all patients
+• Provide free, round-the-clock entertainment for all patients, even for those without access to their own device.

 • Accessible patient engagement platform on both patient-owned devices and Trust-owned tablets